Guide to Indian Pulses

 An infographic on different types of pulses

-Examples of commonly used pulses in Indian food
+Commonly used pulses in Indian food

 Toor/Arhar/ Pigeon Peas